 - No matter how old someone is they can always learn and grow by reading,

 - Show students how knowledge keeps advancing, that no matter how much scientists and inventors know today, someone will learn new things to make things better.
-Give examples of things in your own lifetime that have gotten much better (e.g. smart phones, social media,)
+Give examples of things in your own life that have gotten much better (e.g. smartphones, social media,)

 - Reflect on what you know the most about and learn new things about your area of expertise.

-- Create a project on topic that interests you.
+- Create a project on a topic that interests you.